faenrandir/a_careful_examination/documents/blacks_and_priesthood-temple_ban/scriptural_justification.md

+---
+title: "The Pearl of Great Price provided justification for the priesthood ban"
+permalink: /pogp-justification-for-priesthood-ban/
+doctype: snippet
+layout: page
+---

-A simplistic reading of the Book of Moses and the Book of Abraham together lends apparent justification for the priesthood ban:
+A simplistic reading of the Book of Moses and the Book of Abraham together lends apparent justification for the priesthood ban.

 [Moses 5:36-41](https://www.lds.org/scriptures/pgp/moses/5.36-41?lang=eng) (emphasis added):